tusq-at-usq/motion-analysis/README.md

-# USQ Motion analysis codes
+# USQ motion analysis codes

-A selection of Python tools used to analyse object motion, intended predominantly for analysis of experimental motion data.
+A selection of Python tools used to analyse object motion, intended predominantly for experimental motion data.

 ## Install